 [Editor’s Note: You can choose to make any individual component of these or you can make ‘em all at once.
 If the latter, make them in the order they appear, beginning with the tomatoes and making the eggplant and mushrooms while the tomatoes are in the oven.]–Theo Michaels

-How to serve this vegetable antipasti plate
+How can I serve this vegetable antipasti plate?

 These Italian-style mushrooms, eggplant, and tomatoes are delicious served as an antipasti plate with plenty of rustic bread for dipping in the seasoned oil.
 To make a more substantial grazing board you could add some good marinated olives, a few chunks of Parmesan, a fresh mozzarella or burrata cheese and/or slices of cured Italian meats.
 These vegetables also work brilliantly as an ingredient in a host of recipes, from salads to pasta dishes, or do as I do and just spoon them straight onto some bread rubbed with garlic to enjoy as a sneaky snack.

 For the oven-roasted tomatoes

 - 2 (about 18 oz) Japanese eggplants, cut lengthwise into 3/4-inch (2-cm) lengths, or 1 globe eggplant, cut crosswise into 3/4-inch (2-cm) rounds

 - 2/3 cup mild vegetable oil or olive oil

 - 1 pinch dried oregano